Udzu/dataglasses/README.md

 ## Requirements

-Python 3.10 or later.
-No other requirements, but if you wish to validate arbitrary JSON data against the generated JSON schemas, consider installing [jsonschema](https://github.com/python-jsonschema/jsonschema) (though this is unnecessary when using `dataklasses` to convert JSON into dataclasses).
+Requires Python 3.10 or later.

+If you wish to validate arbitrary JSON data against the generated JSON schemas in Python, consider installing [jsonschema](https://github.com/python-jsonschema/jsonschema), though this is unnecessary when using `dataklasses` to convert JSON into dataclasses.

 ## Quick start